earthgrazer/codereviewer/README.md

 What is **codereviewer**
 ====================
-**codereviewer** is a simple web application that makes the linking of proprietary source code over the internet safe.
-A common scenario where **codereviewer** could be useful is copying and pasting source code on off-site communication services like Slack; someone might want to do this to show another developer some code changes.
-This requires trust that the off-site service does expire communication history, and whatever it keeps is kept in a way that is secure and confidential.
+**codereviewer** is a simple web application that makes the linking of in-house source code over the internet safe.
+Want to share code with your coworker, but company policy forbids uploading code to third-party services (e.g. Slack) as security precaution?
+Use **codereviewer** to serve up files behind the comfort of your enterprise firewall.

 **codereviewer** allows developers to take advantage of third-party hosted communication services, while keeping the persistance and access of the shared source code under the developers' control.

 How does **codereviewer** work
 ==========================
-Pretty simple actually. **codereviewer** is a self-contained Spring Boot application that can be built and deployed on the embedded application server with a single command.
+**codereviewer** is a self-contained Spring Boot application that can be built and deployed on the embedded application server with a single command.
 When deployed, the web app is accessible to anyone who can reach the local machine through the deployed server port.
 So in this sense, **codereviewer** is as secure as the local machine and LAN firewall.

 Source code files are organized into *review units*.
 The developer creates a *review unit*, adds one or more source code files to it, then saves the unit.
 Saving the *review unit* produces a shareable URL containing a unique reference id, which can then be given to anyone with port access to the web app.
-In the current **codereviewer** version, *review units* are stored in the JVM process memory; all stored information is discarded when the web app is terminated.
+In the current version, *review units* are stored in the JVM process memory; none of the stored information is retained by the application when the process is terminated.

 How to use **codereviewer**
 ===========================